playerank/soccerLogger/README.md

 ## Tags

 Events which can be chosen are parameterizable, the file soccerLogger-main\Event Tagging Interface\static\game\extra_tag\extra_tag.json contains all keys used in the program. <br/>
-Standard Events are "Pass" "Cross" "Shot" "Duel", to extends and personalized all these events there are multiple Extra Tags for each events (in the same file).
+Standard Events are "Pass", "Cross", "Shot", "Duel" and "Game Stop", to extends and personalized all these events there are multiple Extra Tags for each events (in the same file).

 ![extra_tag](/Scheme/extra_tag.png)